secretstartups/handbook/customer-success/renewals-managers/what/index.html.md

 - `Renewal Risk Category` with the following selections:

-    - `Will Renew`: Used when we have full confidence the customer will renew
+    - `Will Renew`: Used when we have full confidence the customer will renew all the revenue Available to Renew (ATR)
     - `Will Churn`: Only used when we have 100% confidence the opportunity will fully churn (rarely used, most cases are not 100%).
         - Example: Customer has gone out of business or the U.S. has placed trade sanctions on a country where we do business.
     - `Will Churn (actionable)`: Used when the entire opp is at risk, but steps can be taken to mitigate that risk